AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/adventures/light-of-xaryxis/6-credits.md

 > [!gallery]
 > ![On the Cover: Prince Xelet...](Інструменти%20ДМ/CLI/adventures/light-of-xaryxis/img/credits1.webp#gallery "On the Cover: Prince Xeleth, who is determined to become the next leader of the Xaryxian Empire, poses with his solar dragon in Ekaterina Burmak's stunning cover illustration.")
 > ![On the Alt-Cover: Princess...](Інструменти%20ДМ/CLI/adventures/light-of-xaryxis/img/credits2.webp#gallery "On the Alt-Cover: Princess Xedalli, illustrated beautifully by Hydro74, aims to keep her evil brother from inheriting their father's throne.
 The symbol of the Xaryxian Empire graces the back cover.")

+> [!note]
+> Disclaimer: This adventure wreaks havoc with your beautifully imagined, homebrewed campaign world.
+We hope that your players will care enough about your world to save it, but if not, may we present the Rock of Bral as an alternative?
+Just remember to leave your vendettas at the docks.